DaveGamble/cJSON/README.md

 #### Case Sensitivity

 When cJSON was originally created, it didn't follow the JSON standard and didn't make a distinction between uppercase and lowercase letters.
 If you want the correct, standard compliant, behavior, you need to use the `CaseSensitive` functions where available.

+#### Duplicate Object Members

+cJSON supports parsing and printing JSON that contains objects that have multiple members with the same name. `cJSON_GetObjectItemCaseSensitive` however will always only return the first one.

 # Enjoy cJSON!